The English and Literature Curricula require students to produce a creative piece of writing; that is, one that’s imaginative rather than analytical.

 The task is important not only because it is assessed but also because of its potential to give the less academically able students a chance to demonstrate their understanding of concepts and the different effects of language use in other than essay form.
 Producing a polished creative text can also be psychologically beneficial for students, providing them with a sense of pleasure in developing and crafting their stories and in exploring issues and experiences that matter to them.

-These three-hour workshops will be conducted by a facilitator experienced in creative writing, editing and teaching.
+We are offering a three-hour workshop conducted by a facilitator experienced in creative writing, editing and teaching.
 The first hour will focus on language use, the second on point of view and voice and the third on structure.
 Teachers will be asked to do short creative writing exercises and will receive feedback on their efforts.
 Handouts will be available for use in the classroom.